dolphinotaku/Type-Message-Dialog/README.md

 ## Motivation
 Sometime I need to present the PowerPoint slides and demonstrate the applications.
 Typing the speech on a text editor is a quick and simple method if I don't want to speak.
 To be honest, English is not my native language, therefore, I will prepare the speech in hard copy, then follow and type it on the show.
 It was very complicated, low efficiency, easy to having typo and easy to overlook.

-I start from [gitgist](https://gist.github.com/keithbox/512470d8ee23275e7f5146cdb2ffe66b) to solve this situation, what is challenging to me may be a breeze for you.
+I start from [gitgist](https://gist.github.com/keithbox/512470d8ee23275e7f5146cdb2ffe66b) to solve this situation, for sure this may be a breeze for you.

 ## Investigation
 I experienced several similar tools: